wp-plugins/itempress/readme.txt

 `itempress-<wordpress.org username>`

-If something has been assigned to you, please tag it (or it will be tagged) accordingly.
+If something has been assigned to you, it will be taged/untaged accordingly.

 **IRC**